-^{} See Plan : - River St. Lawrence, below Quebec, Sheet VI., No. 316; scale, m = 1 inch.
+\ See Plan: - River St. Lawrence, below Quebec, Sheet VI., No. 316; scale, m = 1 inch.

-ST. MICHEL POINT is very low, and bears W. by S. $3\frac{1}{2}$ miles from St. Vallier point.
+St. MICHEL POINT is very low, and bears W. by S. $3\frac{1}{2}$ miles from St. Vallier point.
 Reefs of slate, dry at low water, extend a considerable distance to the N.E. from both these points, but especially from the latter.

-BANK of ST. VALLIER fills the whole bay between St. Vallier and St. Michel points, and extends nearly three-quarters of a mile to the N.E. from St. Michel point.
+St. Michel points, and extends nearly three-quarters of a mile to the N.E. from St. Michel point.
 The eastern leading marks for clearing this bank are, Berthier east point just open to the southward of Belle Chasse island, and the lead also gives sufficient warning.
 The western leading marks are, Beaumont church just open to the northward of Durantaye point, the west point of St. Michel bay.